Sophomore Year High School Checklist

 - SAT vs ACT: Which test is right for you?

-Once you have decided which test is the right one for you and also made sure that your list of potential colleges will accept the exam, it is time to sign up for the Pre-SAT or Pre-ACT exam.
-Taking the PSAT or PACT exam will give you a better understanding of what the actual exam will be like and give you are starting point when it comes to content, your skill level, and what you need to learn.
+Once you have decided which test is the right one for you and ensured that your list of potential colleges will accept that exam, it is time to sign up for the Pre-SAT or Pre-ACT exam.
+Many students’ high schools will provide either or both for free.
+Taking the PSAT or PACT in your Sophomore year will give you a better understanding of what the actual exam will be like and give you a baseline for content, your skill level, and what you need to learn.

 Develop a standardized test plan for the SAT or ACT

-Learn about careers and think about a potential career options
+Learn about careers and think about potential career options

 How can MINDSPIRE help with your student?